ChristopheMathe/mars-co2cloud/README.md

       14: Polar plot every 30° ls mean, column density, lat=60°-90° (fig: lat-ls)

   Select number:
-</pre></code>
+</code></pre>

-Once you selected a `display mode`, the scprit will processed data and then display the resuls.
-In some display modes, the script can ask to the user somes complementaries informations like which latitude you want or do we perform the mean over the year instead of binning.
+Once you selected a `display mode`, the script will processed data and then display the results.
+In some display modes, the script can ask to the user some complementarities information like which latitude you want or do we perform the mean over the year instead of binning.

-TODO: talk about figure_data folder
+The script saves the figure on the local directory, and saves figures data on a netCDF4 file in the new local folder `figure_data/`

-#### 1.1.2 Best practics
+### 1.2.2 Best practices
 I recommand to you to make a symbol link of these python scripts in the directory where your data are located.

 The `ncplot.py` script takes arguments on the command line: